 When the wash cycle ends, should the washing come out warm or cold?
 Mine comes out very cold.
 Is this normal?
-With my previous washing machine the washing always came out very warm. ”
+With my previous washing machine the washing always came out very warm.

 If laundry comes out of washing machine hot

-If laundry feels quite warm or even hot at the end of the cycle then the washing machine could be rinsing in hot water.
-This would also result in much bigger energy costs with lots of wasted hot water and it can also result in excessive creasing of clothes.
+If laundry feels quite warm or even hot at the end of the wash cycle then the washing machine is probably rinsing in hot water.
+This would also result in much bigger energy costs, lots of wasted hot water, and excessive creasing of clothes.

 This can be caused by the plumber (or DIY plumber) wrongly identifying the hot and cold water pipes, or incorrectly labelling the taps by fitting the red and blue levers or indicators on the wrong taps.
 This subject is covered in more depth on the following article which gives other explanations laundry comes out of washing machine badly creased